LuisJoseSanchez/encode-club-ai-and-gpt-bootcamp-q3-homework-week5/README.md

 In this repo you will find the code and documentation of the **homework for week 5** of the **Encode Club AI and GPT Bootcamp Q3 2024**.

-The main goal of this assignment is
+The main goal of this assignment is **to use a Computer Vision model to detect and classify an animal whose picture has been uploaded by the user**.

+## Participants

 This homework has been done by the following members of **GROUP 9**: